XcavateBlockchain/xcav-docs/README.md

 An estimated 150 million people are homeless globally, though the real number is probably higher.

 The Xcavate Protocol tackles these issues by leveraging the power of blockchain technology as a Parachain / Appchain on Polkadot.
 Our protocol uses; digital identity (Kilt), custom substrate pallets, tokenisation (NFTs) and oracles (Acurast) to introduce transparency, security, accessibility and sustainability to the real estate market, while still being fully legally compliant.

+The Xcavate dApp provides a way for pre-approved Real Estate Developers to apply for real estate development loans to build new properties.
+As well as a route to market through fractional ownership.

+The realXchange dApp is a NFT marketplace and project management tool, which empowers small community based projects tackling environmental, ecological & social issues to raise / access much needed funds.